quixio/quix-samples/python/model/Threshold-Alert/README.md

 # Threshold alert

 This python project generates an alert when certain numeric threshold is crossed.
+- It works at both sides of the threshold.
+- The signal value doesn't need to be equal to the threshold value for the alarm to go off.
+- It keeps activating when the threshold is crossed (doesn't stop after it goes off the first time).

 ![Threshold_Alert](Threshold_Alert.png?raw=true)

-It works at both sides of the threshold.
-Also, the signal value doesn't need to be equal to the threshold value for the alarm to go off.

 ## Environment Variables